friskycodeur/Students-club/README.md

 python manage.py makemigrations
 python manage.py migrate

-# For search feature we need to index certain tables to the haystack.
-For that run below command.
-python manage.py rebuild_index

 # Run the server
-python manage.py runserver 0:8001
+python manage.py runserver

-# your server is up on port 8001
+# your server is up
 ```
-Try opening [http://localhost:8001](http://localhost:8001) in the browser.
+Try opening [http://localhost:8000](http://localhost:8000) in the browser.
 Now you are good to go.